juanfepi27/telepong/README.md

 4. When the game starts the server is constantly hearing both clients to check if they send any event and if so it sends the respective response.
 Meanwhile the client is also constantly sending messages and hearing for the responses of the server.
 Down below we are going to specify each message that the client can send and the responses of the server:

-    - PAD UP: When the client presses the up arrow key it sends this message to the server, the server analyzes which of the clients send it and classifies it as LEFT or RIGHT, it then sends this message to both clients and changes the position of the respective pad.
+    - PAD UP: When the client presses the up arrow key it sends this message to the server, the server analyzes which of the clients send it and classifies it as LEFT or RIGHT, it then sends the message PAD MOVE to both clients and changes the position of the respective pad.

-    - PAD DOWN: When the client presses the down arrow key it sends this message to the server, the server analyzes which of the clients send it and classifies it as LEFT or RIGHT, it then sends this message to both clients and changes the position of the respective pad.
+    - PAD DOWN: When the client presses the down arrow key it sends this message to the server, the server analyzes which of the clients send it and classifies it as LEFT or RIGHT, it then sends the message PAD MOVE to both clients and changes the position of the respective pad.

-    - PAD STILL: When the client doesn't press any key it sends this message to the server, the server analyzes which of the clients send it and classifies it as LEFT or RIGHT, it then sends this message to both clients and changes the position of the respective pad.
+    - PAD STILL: When the client doesn't press any key it sends this message to the server, the server analyzes which of the clients send it and classifies it as LEFT or RIGHT, it then sends the message PAD MOVE to both clients and changes the position of the respective pad.

     - PLAYER LEFT: When the client closes the interface in the middle of the game it sends this message to the server and the server sends PLAYER DISCONNECTED, which takes the player that still remains in the game to a black screen with the message "You won! the other player left the game".